Insecurity (1995 - 2005)

 The images from this series depict groups and individuals preparing for conflict and other related threats but were not made on the battlefield.
 Instead they depict the act of preparation in the readymade environments of familiar city streets, motels, parking lots and shopping malls.
 From the financial districts of major European cities to the urban sprawl of Australian conurbations, I shadowed men and woman who were busy preparing themselves against known and unknown threats.
 From North America to former Soviet satellite states, I witnessed men hunting other men through great swathes of city and the suburbia beyond whilst the public went about their business none the wiser.

 Throughout, even though I witnessed exotic weaponry and orchestrated manoeuvres involving countless protagonists, I was often drawn back to the individuals and the uncertainties that their poses appeared to betray.
-In turning the camera onto this hidden world, I practiced that traditional documentary task of opening closed doors and photographing a contemporary industry but also enacted a form of sousveillance, or reverse surveillance, and peered into the heart of a rapidly expanding privatised protection industry that appeared to be an allegory for local and global feelings of existential insecurity.
+In turning the camera onto this hidden world, I practiced that traditional documentary task of opening closed doors and photographing a contemporary industry but also enacted a form of reverse surveillance, and peered into the heart of a rapidly expanding privatised protection industry that appeared to be an allegory for local and global feelings of existential insecurity.

 Christopher Stewart and the Wages of Fear

 From our adolescent readings of Orwell’s and Huxley’s great dystopian fictions, many of us saved a question.
 ‘How, exactly, would we know when Brave New World and Big Brother were on our doorstep?’
 Would a society of total surveillance and order arrive big bang fashion, in black uniforms and jackboots, or would it creep toward us like a fog, slowly enveloping our daily routines and indiscretions?
 And who would sound the alarm?
 Would anyone bother to listen or, as the case may be, to look?